MichalSoszkoGID/datamass-workshop-resourcess/Session 1 - hands-on excercises.md

 6. In machine configuration section, choose n1-standard-1 machine 1vCPU/3.75GB RAM (~0.044 USD / hour) #TODO
 7. Leave everything else on default.
-8. Click on "Create Jupyter notebook".
+8. Click on "Create Jupyter notebook" (please be patient here - this proces take a few minutes )
-9. Wait until it spuns up correctly and click on "Open Jupyterlab"
+9. Wait until it spins up correctly and click on "Open Jupyterlab"

-You can find full documentation of our GID DataOps CLI tool on https://github.com/getindata/data-pipelines-cli and also https://data-pipelines-cli.readthedocs.io/en/latest/index.html
+You can find more information here: https://data-pipelines-cli.readthedocs.io/en/latest/index.html

 ## Creating new [empty] project in github
 We need to create new project in github before we create our first dp project.
 1. Go to github: https://github.com/ and login